pj1234678/RustyDHCP/README.md

 - Based on reliable networking libraries.
 - Fast and efficient.
 - Cross-platform support and cross-compilation.
+- Customizable Leases File: Support for a "leases" file that allows you to define permanent leases, ensuring clients always receive the same IP address.
+-
 ## Table of Contents

 - [Installation](#installation)